-- Why should a clothing business be vegan?
+Why should a clothing business be vegan?

-- Isn't leather a by-product of the meat industry?
+Isn't leather a by-product of the meat industry?

-A by-product is something that isn’t integral to the actual process, it is an expected waste product.
+A by-product is something that isn’t integral to the actual process, it's an expected waste product.
 In the agricultural industry every part of the animal is sold for profit and the skin of the cow is a very profitable element.
 Without the leather industry the price of meat would increase dramatically or farmers would be unable to stay in business.

-- Why is leather processing bad for the environment?
+Why is leather processing bad for the environment?

-- What does the latest research tell us about the vegan diet?
+What does the latest research tell us about the vegan diet?

 Who is PETA that you are accredited with?